 Studying Mass Communication develops a powerful set of skills suited for careers in advertising, broadcasting, radio, television, online media, photojournalism, newspapers, magazines, and public relations, as well as for graduate study.
 These skills are transferable to innumerable other businesses.

 In successfully completing a major in mass communication, students will:

 The media studies minor is designed for students whose interests in communication are focused on the origins, structures and implications of the media in American culture and society.
 Students critically examine issues related to the power of media in our social, political and legal systems and in popular culture.

-For a minor in Media Studies: Students complete a core of courses including 111 or 112, 150, and 275.
-They then select three courses from among 327, 333, 335, 337, 340, 345, 347, 349, 350, 430, 447, 450 and 498 to total 20 credits.
+For a minor in Media Studies: 20 credits including 8 credits from 111 or 112, 150, and 230; and 12 credits chosen from among 327, 330, 335, 337, 343, 345, 347, 349, 351, 450, and others as approved by department chair.
+One off-campus January term course (198, 298, 398, 498) offered by the department may be counted toward the minor.
 Courses must be completed with a grade of C- or better to count toward the minor.
 The Media Studies minor is not available to Mass Communication majors.

 Students who entered Linfield in fall 2014 or later may use this progress sheet to track their fulfillment of major requirements.